Smith: New policy makes Kap's protest 'in vain'

 Smith grew up with a mother who was a convicted felon before turning her life around, "so I saw firsthand how hard it was for her even though she continued to educate herself and change her life.''

-Smith noted that about 70 percent of the players in the NFL are African American and that football is an ideal place to bring men and women of all nationalities and color together.
+Smith noted that about 70 percent of the players in the NFL are African American and that football is an ideal place to bring men and women of all races and ethnicities together.

 "A lot of people look at athletes like they're pure activists,'' he said.
 "We're just trying to do our part, and we're not going to be able to it alone.

-"It's not the NFL's soul fight to change the world, but the NFL has an opportunity to be a big influence.''
+"It's not the NFL's sole fight to change the world, but the NFL has an opportunity to be a big influence.''

-Smith added that "it's not going to be an easy fix.''
+Smith added that "it's not going to be an easy fix.

-"It's going to be a long-term process and we're just trying to do our part,'' he said.
+"It's going to be a long-term process, and we're just trying to do our part,'' he said.
 "That's essentially what the protests started with and we have to continue with.
 It's not so much about the protests but the work going forward.''

-Smith wasn't in a meeting last week with soon-to-be new Panthers owner David Tepper, who met with team captains to discuss among other things his thoughts on the anthem rule.
+Smith wasn't in a meeting last week with soon-to-be Panthers owner David Tepper, who met with team captains to discuss, among other things, his thoughts on the anthem rule.

 But Smith talked to teammates who were in the meeting and came away with a positive feeling.